-FIONA HARPER checks out an inner-city apartment hotel with the elegant charm of yesteryear
+FIONA HARPER checks out an inner-city apartment hotel with the elegant charm of yesteryear in Brisbane

 Housed in a grand heritage-listed former government administration building, Adina Apartment Hotel Brisbane exudes art deco-era charm from the moment you step through the leadlight glass doors and into her elegant foyer.
 Bathed in light from towering windows and contemporary chandeliers suspended from an ornate ceiling, the vast lobby is a tantalising insight into the buildings’ heritage charms.
 Completed in 1922 after World War I delayed construction, the former government office building was once one of Brisbane’s tallest.
 Original features such as bank vaults and strong rooms have been carefully restored, along with the magnificent staircase with its ornate wrought iron balustrade and cedar handrail.